 Coconut Butter Oatmeal

-This oatmeal—souped-up with nutrient-dense raw coconut butter—smells and tastes amazing.
+This oatmeal—souped-up with raw coconut butter—smells and tastes amazing.
 Plus, it comes together in under 10 minutes and packs up easily, making it one of our favorite on-the-go breakfast options.

 “I’ve got a major sweet tooth, which means I tend to reach for a sugary pastry (chocolate croissant, morning bun, blueberry muffin).
 What’s a quick and easy breakfast that will scratch my sweet carb itch without the unnecessary calories and eventual sugar crash?”